Trend analysis

-Trend analysis is the widespread practice of collecting information and attempting to spot a pattern.
+Trend analysis is the practice of collecting information and attempting to spot a pattern.
 In some fields of study, the term has more formally defined meanings.

 Although trend analysis is often used to predict future events, it could be used to estimate uncertain events in the past, such as how many ancient kings probably ruled between two dates, based on data such as the average years which other known kings reigned.

 Project management

 In project management, trend analysis is a mathematical technique that uses historical results to predict future outcome.
 This is achieved by tracking variances in cost and schedule performance.
 In this context, it is a project management quality control tool.

 Statistics

 In statistics, trend analysis often refers to techniques for extracting an underlying pattern of behavior in a time series which would otherwise be partly or nearly completely hidden by noise.
 If the trend can be assumed to be linear, trend analysis can be undertaken within a formal regression analysis, as described in Trend estimation.
 If the trends have other shapes than linear, trend testing can be done by non-parametric methods, e.g. Mann-Kendall test, which is a version of Kendall rank correlation coefficient.
 Smoothing can also be used for testing and visualization of nonlinear trends.